 The jumpsuit from Cha Coud becomes Sashiko embroidered overall

-When I sewed last spring the Agathe jumpsuit by Cha Coud, I knew I would make other summer versions - of course - but also winter versions.
+When I sewed the Agathe jumpsuit by Cha Coud last spring, I knew I would make other summer versions - of course - but also winter versions.

-I pictured it well in a denim bell-bottom version with a pointed collar a bit like a mechanic's overalls but a bit more feminine 😂.
+I pictured it well in a denim bell-bottom version with a pointed collar, a bit like a mechanic’s overalls but a little more feminine 😂.
 I dreamed of it for my party outfit or for my birthday...

-When I went to Japan last May, I brought back 3m of Okayama jeans for this long-term project... because yes, I had fun embroidering it in sashikoSo shall we talk about this project that took me about 4 months to complete to become my New Year's outfit?
+When I went to Japan last May, I brought back 3m of Okayama jeans for this long-term project... because yes, I had fun embroidering it in sashiko.
+So, shall we talk about this project that took me about 4 months to finish and become my New Year's outfit?

 The base model: the Agathe jumpsuit by Cha Coud

-Agathe is a jumpsuit suitable for both everyday wear and holidays.
-It is made of a polo placket with hidden buttons down the center front and features 2 chest pockets, 2 pockets on the front of the shorts, as well as an attached belt.
+Agathe is a jumpsuit equally suited for everyday wear and vacations.
+It features a polo placket with hidden buttons down the center front and has 2 chest pockets, 2 pockets on the front of the shorts, as well as an attached belt.
 The shorts of the jumpsuit have a straight cut.
-It has darts at the back to adjust the waist and small pleats at the front at the bust level.
-Agathe is perfect to prepare for spring and the arrival of summer!
-Depending on the accessorizing and fabric choice, Agathe can also be worn in winter with tights and a nice pair of boots.
+They include clips at the back to adjust the waist and small pleats at the front around the bust.
+Agathe is perfect for preparing for spring and the arrival of summer!
+Depending on the accessories and fabric choice, Agathe can also be worn in winter with tights and a nice pair of boots.

-Agathe is available from size 34 to 48 in printed format and PDF on our shop.
+Agathe is available from size 34 to 48 in printed pattern and PDF format in our shop.
 Seam allowances are included, which is always a welcome time saver.

-Below, you will find my first version taken in my suitcase to go to Japan.
+Below, you’ll find my first version taken in my suitcase to go to Japan.
 I had sewn it in a coupon of Japanese fabrics with a stylized camellia pattern.

-You will find the full article on this sewing project here.
+You can find the full article on this sewing project here.

 To create my overalls version, I first started by lengthening the legs and giving them a very wide flare.
 I was inspired by the Fauvette pants pattern from Instinct Couture that I had just sewn and love to wear!
 The article is also available here.

-Next, the second challenge was to pattern a collar and a collar stand that would fit the base model by Charlotte, the model’s creator
+Next, the second challenge was to draft a collar and collar stand that would fit the base model by Charlotte, the model’s creator

-In no time, I took my Japanese ruler, my tailor’s chalk, and I patterned these pieces.
-I made a small study piece to make sure my work was good...
+Without hesitation, I took my Japanese ruler, my tailor’s chalk, and drafted these pieces.
+I made a small test piece to make sure my work was good...

-Finally, I chose to add patch pockets on the back of the pants because I like to slip my phone in there when I work.
-I also chose to add a sleeve bracelet to lengthen the sleeve and give a "a bit more overalls" finish.
+Finally, I decided to add patch pockets on the back of the pants because I like to slip my phone in there when I work.
+I also chose to add a sleeve bracelet that allows lengthening the sleeve and gives a "a bit more overalls" finish.

-And then all I had to do was fit all my pieces into my beautiful coupon of denim
+And then all I had to do was fit all my pieces into my beautiful coupon of jeans

 I chose to overlock all the pieces directly with a red overlock thread recalling the color of my denim.